thinkful-ei-narwhal/Tyler_Sharp_Bookmark_App/README.md

 1. Add bookmarks to your bookmark list.
 Bookmarks contain:

--title
+-title (complete)
--url link
+-url link (complete)
--description
+-description (complete)
--rating (1-5)
+-rating (1-5) (complete)
--You can see a list of your bookmarks when you first open the app All bookmarks in the list default to a "condensed" view showing only title and rating
+-You can see a list of your bookmarks when you first open the app (complete) All bookmarks in the list default to a "condensed" view showing only title and rating (complete)

-2. You can click on a bookmark to display the "detailed" view
+2. You can click on a bookmark to display the "detailed" view (complete)

-Detailed view expands to additionally display description and a "Visit Site" link
+Detailed view expands to additionally display description and a "Visit Site" link (complete)

 3. You can remove bookmarks from your bookmark list

-4. You will receive appropriate feedback when you cannot submit a bookmark
+4. You will receive appropriate feedback when you cannot submit a bookmark (complete)

-Check all validations in the API documentation (e.g. title and url field required)
+Check all validations in the API documentation (e.g. title and url field required) (complete)

 5. You can select from a dropdown (a <select> element) a "minimum rating" to filter the list by all bookmarks rated at or above the chosen selection

 6. (Extension feature - optional) You can edit the rating and description of a bookmark in your list

+TO DO:

+Add a delete button
+Add a filter
+Make the ratings into stars or something fun
+CSS